Chad Smith (politician)

-Chadwick "Corntassel" Smith (Cherokee name Ugista:ᎤᎩᏍᏔ derived from Cherokee word for "Corntassel", Utsitsata:ᎤᏥᏣᏔ; born December 17, 1950, in Pontiac, Michigan) is a former Principal Chief of the Cherokee Nation.
+Chadwick "Corntassel" Smith (Cherokee name Ugista:ᎤᎩᏍᏔ derived from Cherokee word for "Corntassel", Utsitsata:ᎤᏥᏣᏔ; born December 17, 1950) is a Cherokee Nation politician and attorney who served as Principal Chief of the Cherokee Nation.
 He was first elected in 1999.
 Smith was re-elected to a second term as Chief in 2003 and a third term in June 2007 with 59% of the vote.
 He was defeated in his attempt to get elected to a fourth term in office by Bill John Baker 54% to 46% in the 2011 election and he lost again to Baker in 2015, receiving 28% of the vote.
 Prior to being elected Principal Chief, he worked as a lawyer for the tribe and in private practice.

 Early life and education

 Chad Smith was born in Pontiac, Michigan, where his father had gone for work.
-His parents were Nelson Smith, a Cherokee, and Pauline Smith, (western European ancestry).
+His parents were Nelson Smith, a Cherokee, and Pauline Smith, (western European ancestry), making Chad Smith 1/2 Cherokee by blood.
 He grew up in Nashville, Tennessee.
 As a boy, Smith achieved the rank of Eagle Scout in the Boy Scouts in Nashville.

 He grew up with stories of his Cherokee ancestors.
-He is the great-grandson of Redbird Smith, a Cherokee Nation Senator and a traditionalist who founded the Nighthawk Keetoowah Society, a religious, cultural, and political organization dedicated to reviving the Cherokee way of life.
-Redbird Smith fought the allotment policy, under which the United States government took more than 7,000,000 acres (28,000 km²) of land from the Cherokee.
+He is the great-grandson of Redbird Smith, a Cherokee Nation Senator and a traditionalist who founded the Keetoowah Nighthawk Society, a religious, cultural, and political organization dedicated to reviving the Cherokee way of life.
+Redbird Smith fought the allotment policy, under which the United States government took more than 7,000,000 acres (28,000 km2) of land from the Cherokee.
 Rachel Quinton, Chad Smith's grandmother, was a lifelong advocate for the Cherokee people and the treasurer for the United Keetoowah Band of Cherokee Indians.

 Smith received a bachelor's degree in education from the University of Georgia in 1973, a master's degree in public administration from the University of Wisconsin in 1975, a Juris Doctor degree from the University of Tulsa in 1980, and an MBA in Hospitality Management from the University of Nevada-Las Vegas in 2008.